CICCIOSGAMINO/arduino_TRE/IDE/README.md

 ### Browser
-A good news, you can find google Chrome (Chromium) default installed on the Arduino TRE, in fact all the IDE environment GUI is build on the web technologies and the best choice to navigate through is a web browser, you can find (and launch) the browser from the toolbar (bottom left) and simply use it like a browser, just keep in mind that the modern browser
+A good news, you can find google Chrome (Chromium) default installed on the Arduino TRE, in fact all the IDE environment GUI is build on the web technologies and the best choice to navigate through is a web browser, you can find (and launch) the browser from the toolbar (bottom left) and simply use it like a browser, just keep in mind that the modern browser can do more than only surf the web, will see later on other sections cool stuff.

+    $ chromium

 ### Terminal
 Some operation will be done by terminal, you can find the terminal in the Ide in main menu in the bottom